- Emergency Preparedness

-The State's private-sector partner is this initiative is the Delta Development Group Inc. of Mechanicsburg, Pennsylvanis.
+The State's private-sector partner in this initiative is the Delta Development Group Inc. of Mechanicsburg, Pennsylvania.
 Delta's "Total Visibility" software application provides the infrastructure for the web-based registry system.

 Registries can also become a focal point for building a dialogue about emergency preparedness with individuals who have special needs or establishing a rapport with stakeholder groups who work with at-risk populations.

-"Registries are a great tool to help emergency management officials enhance services to community members," explains Major Jerome Hatfield "but they are not the only tool.
+"Registries are great tools to help emergency management officials enhance services to community members," explains Major Jerome Hatfield, "but they are not the only tool.
 Planning, emphasis on personal preparedness, and the engagement of stakeholder groups who work with special needs populations are also essential tasks aimed at building a program which serves vulnerable populations."